 - CWEL Undergraduate Near-Peer Mentor Program: Fall 2021/Spring 2022

 Pairs first-year students with upperclassman for peer mentoring.

 - CWEL Graduate Mentor Program: Spring 2021

 Pairs graduate students with senior leaders or professionals who have 15+ years of work experience.

 Each mentoring program takes place over the course of three-five months.
-We suggest that pairs meet regulary (virtually or in-person) over the duration of the program.
+We suggest that pairs meet regularly (virtually or in-person) over the duration of the program.
 The experience is launched with a speed-networking matching session, to facilitate compatibility-based pairings, and closes with a celebratory reception.